tytydraco/yessleep/out/Im_a_delivery_driver_at_an_occult_flower_shop_One_of_our_regulars_is_an_eldritch_horror.md

 I was still relatively new to Southwest Sunsets Floral Arrangements at the time, but even so, I'd come to understand the working environment pretty quickly.
-I let out a jaded sighed, assuming whatever The Mold was would undoubtedly be some kind of grim vision I couldn't unsee, and punched my route into Google Maps.
+I let out a jaded sigh, assuming whatever The Mold was would undoubtedly be some kind of grim vision I couldn't unsee, and punched my route into Google Maps.
 The truth would prove more complex: I was right about being in for a grim vision I couldn't unsee.
 I was wrong to assume it was The Mold.